 - Relief of poverty

 - Other purposes beneficial to the community

-Instead, the Trust will target key charitable social agencies in Gisborne, Rotorua, Hamilton, Tauranga, Thames, Auckland and Whangarei who provide regional services for the direct alleviation of poverty and homelessness by the provision of food banks and related health services.
+In 2023, in recognition of the cost-of-living crisis affecting communities in New Zealand, the Trust will target key charitable social agencies in Gisborne, Rotorua, Hamilton, Tauranga, Thames, Auckland and Whangarei that provide regional services for the direct alleviation of poverty and homelessness through the provision of food banks and related health services.

 The Trust will make funds available on an equitable basis to those agencies who wish to be supported.

 The Estate is also responsible for Sir John’s large collection of personal and business papers, available to view digitally at Auckland Museum.